apache/nuttx/configs/sim/README.txt

 ^^^^^^^^^^

 There is an X11-based framebuffer driver that you can use exercise the NuttX graphics subsystem on the simulator (see the sim/nx configuration below).
-But I am not much of an X11 programmer so I did not use X11 autoconfiguration stuff.
-As a result, the X11 support builds on old X11 installations, but not on current versions.
-This needs to get fixed someday.
+This may require a lot of tinkering to get working, depending upon where your X11 installation stores libraries and header files and how it names libraries.

+For example, on UBuntu 9.09, I had to do the following to get a clean build:

+    cd /usr/lib/
+    sudo ln -s libXext.so.6.4.0 libXext.so

+(I also get a segmentation fault at the conclusion of the NX test -- that will need to get looked into as well).

+The X11 examples builds on Cygwin, but does not run.
+The last time I tried it, XOpenDisplay() aborted the program.

 Configurations
 ^^^^^^^^^^^^^^